-The reference in paragraph b) in the definition of audit to a 'listing authority' is to the Financial Services Authority in the UK and the Central Bank in Ireland.
+The reference above to a 'listing authority' is to the Financial Services Authority in the UK and the Central Bank in Ireland.

-The reference in paragraph a) in the definition of audit to a partnership is to a partnership where all the partners are companies or Scottish partnerships and in the latter case, each partner in the partnership is a limited company.
+The reference above to a partnership is to a partnership where all the partners are companies or Scottish partnerships and in the latter case, each partner in the partnership is a limited company.